 An application received by Balbriggan Community College after the closing date published by the school, and set out in the Admission Notice, is considered a late application for the purposes of this Admission Policy.

 Where Balbriggan Community College is oversubscribed and receives a late application for admission, that application will receive a place on the waiting list beneath Applicants whose applications were received by the school before the closing date for applications, irrespective of any selection criteria which may been applied to the applications received before the closing date for applications.
-Such late applications will be placed on the waiting list in accordance with the date and time they were received by the school For the avoidance of doubt, selection criteria are not relevant to, and will not be applied to, late applications.
+Such late applications will be placed on the waiting list in accordance with the date and time they were received by the school, subject to section 4.7.For the avoidance of doubt, selection criteria are not relevant to, and will not be applied to, late applications.

-Where Balbriggan Community College is not oversubscribed, i.e there is no waiting list, and it receives a late application, the Student seeking admission will receive an offer of a place within the school, subject to sections 4.7 and the same process as applies to Applicants whose applications were received before the closing date will be applied i.e. an Acceptance Form will be issued to the Applicant for completion and return to the school within 2 weeks of issue.
+Where Balbriggan Community College is not oversubscribed, i.e there is no waiting list, and it receives a late application, the Student seeking admission will receive an offer of a place within the school, subject to section 4.7 and the same process as applies to Applicants whose applications were received before the closing date will be applied i.e. an Acceptance Form will be issued to the Applicant for completion and return to the school within 2 weeks of issue.

 Second/third-round offers of a place